atolycs/cf-redirect-worker/README.md

 Referenced code: https://developers.cloudflare.com/workers/examples/bulk-redirects/

-Redfirect subdomains set in redirecMapt o any location of your choice.
+Redirect subdomains set in redirecMap o any location of your choice.

 ```
 		const redirectMap = new Map([